 For nearly three years, airline travel has been a huge source of stress.
 We had understandable cancellations during the early months of the pandemic in 2020, when most people didn’t want to fly anyway.
 But getting those legally mandatory refunds was a major headache for many travelers.

+Reforms by the airlines and additional consumer protections are a work in progress.
 While we’re waiting for those much-needed changes, here are links to things you should know and steps you can take:

 Consumer Watchdog, U.S. PIRG Education Fund